 Now that we know the benefits of improving your time management skills, that leaves the question, “How do I get better at it?”.
 Downloading apps?
 Following new strategies?
 Praying?
 Although these options might help you to improve your time management skills, there are three skills that you need to develop: Awareness, arrangement, and adaptability.

-These three skills will be the key to fulfilling all your duties on time, so we’ll go through each one in detail to understand how to develop them and what you will achieve by doing so.
+These three skills will be the key to fulfilling all your duties on time, so we’ll go through each in detail to understand how to develop them and what you will achieve.

 1. Awareness: